ATS resume writing significantly improves the likelihood of your resume catching the eye of potential employers.

 Step Six: Tailor Your Resume with Resume Keywords

-Job-related skills are your primary characteristics and qualifications for the job.
-E.g.: software development, research, human resource management, data analysis, problem-solving, etc.
+Your job-related skills represent your primary qualifications and characteristics for the position.
+These encompass areas such as software development, research, human resource management, data analysis, problem-solving, and more.

 > Do not make use of acronyms.